ttsiodras/dotvim/README.md

 in VIM, and hit Ctrl-c Ctrl-c (i.e. Ctrl-c twice).
 This will send the function/class to the running python instance.

-You can then switch between VIM and python 'windows' via Alt-[ and Alt-]
+You can then switch between VIM and python 'windows' via Alt-1

 For XML
 -------